AzkadwptrA/Azka_2702357926_B4CC_WADS_Week1/README.md

 - Warehouse Service: Keeps an eye on inventory levels and helps with restocking when needed.
 - Notification Service: Sends updates to users about their orders and any special offers.
 - Recommendation Service: Suggests products to users based on their browsing and purchase history

+# Benefits and Challenges of using Microservices Architecture

+Benefits of Using Microservices Architecture:
+- Teams can work on different microservices simultaneously.
+- Issues in one service do not impact others, enhancing reliability.
+- Each service can be scaled based on its specific needs.
+- The system can quickly adapt to changing workloads.
+- Teams can choose the best tech stack for each microservice.
+- Small, cross-functional teams work independently.

+Challenges of using Microservices Architecture:
+- Managing service communication, network latency, and data consistency can be difficult.
+- Decomposing an app into microservices adds complexity in development, testing, and deployment.
+- Network communication can lead to higher latency and complicates error handling.
+- Maintaining consistent data across services is challenging, and distributed transactions can be complex.